 General Communications Rules

+Transporter exchanges data and notification (Communication) with AFO, User and other entity with which it executes agreement for the Interconnection Points or VTP, in accordance with the regulation governing network codes for the access to the natural gas transmission related to mutual cooperation and exchange of data for operation of the interconnected systems, calculation and allocation of capacities, congestion management and publishing of data and technical information, as well as executed AFO Agreements and rules of the capacity booking platform.

-Communication between the Transporter and Users related to contracting of Capacity Products and secondary trading of capacities, as well as communication between Users in respect to the secondary trade of capacities shall be conducted through Capacity Booking Platform, using set of standardized messages as set out by the manual of the Capacity Booking Platform.
+Communication between the Transporter and Users related to contracting of Standard Capacity Products and secondary trading of capacities, as well as communication between Users in respect to the secondary trade of capacities shall be conducted through Capacity Booking Platform, using set of standardized messages as set out by the manual of the Capacity Booking Platform.

-Communication between the Transporter and Users in respect to Nominations, Renomination, Matching Process and confirmations, Balancing, other notifications related to fulfilment of GEDP User Agreement i.e. Balancing Agreement, as well as communication between Users in respect to the Gas Trade shall be performed through Gastrans Electronic Data Platform using Edig@s.
-Until the Gastrans Electronic Data Platform becomes fully operational using Edig@s, communication and notification between Transporter and Users for the purposes from this Article shall be performed through Gastrans Electronic Data Platform using set of standardized messages published on the Transporter’s website.
+Communication between the Transporter and Users in respect to Nominations, Renomination, Matching Process and confirmations, Balancing, other notifications related to fulfilment of GEDP User Agreement, as well as communication between Users in respect to the Gas Trade shall be performed through Gastrans Electronic Data Platform using Edig@s, in line with the following standardized solutions for data exchange:

+For exchange of data contained in files:

+protocol: AS4;

+data format: Edig@s-ХML or equivalent data format ensuring the same level of interoperability, which was published by ENTSO-G;

+for integrated exchange of data:

+protocol: HTTP/S-SOAP;

+data format: Edig@s-ХML or equivalent data format ensuring the same level of interoperability, which was published by ENTSO-G;

+for interactive exchange of data, protocol is HTTP/S.

-In case that communication means referred to in the Articles 4.1.1 (Capacity Booking Platform) and 4.1.2 (Gastrans Electronic Data Platform) of this Network Code do not enable User to perform necessary communication through Capacity Booking Platform or Gastrans Electronic Data Platform, and in case that said communication means temporary are not operative, if Transporter informs Users that it is possible to continue communication in the reserve regime of work, Transporter and User shall communicate in the following manner and in the following order of priority:
+In case that communication means referred to in the Articles 4.1.2 (Capacity Booking Platform) and 4.1.3 (Gastrans Electronic Data Platform) of this Network Code do not enable User to perform necessary communication through Capacity Booking Platform or Gastrans Electronic Data Platform, and in case that said communication means temporary are not operative, if Transporter informs Users that it is possible to continue communication in the reserve regime of work, Transporter and User shall communicate in the following manner and in the following order of priority:

 by email using the email addresses published on the Transporter's website (or, for a User, the e-mail address specified in its Request for Access to the System); and